markdav-is/Hexstor/README.md

 # Hexstor
-Hexstor the hex-based combat and interactive fiction space game
+Hexstor the hex-based combat and interactive fiction space game.
+Prostor is the Russian work for "space" or "expance"

 # Getting Started
 - clone the repo